- About the Faculty

 The goal of the doctoral study programme is to provide experts in the field of criminal justice and security with extensive knowledge in and a broad perspective of social sciences, as well as a high level of understanding of social phenomena, trends related to the implementation of control activities, the functioning of institutions responsible for performing formal social control (the police, prosecution, courts, prisons, intelligence services), informal social control (factors related to socialisation, family, education system, associations, civil society), and institutionalised informal control (particularly detective agencies and private security companies).
 During their Ph.D. studies, students broaden their knowledge in the field of understanding social, psychological, philosophical, economic, behavioural, historical and political aspects of criminality, deviance and the criminal-justice system; conducting research in the aetiology, prevention, and control of criminality and deviance, including an adequate response to such phenomena; studying criminal law and criminal proceedings; studying, understanding and improving the work of the police, prosecution, the judiciary and institutions responsible for the enforcement of penal sanctions.

-The study programme comprises three academic years, whereby students are required to complete eight compulsory subjects each year and prepare a diploma thesis in the third year.
+The study programme comprises four academic years, whereby students are required to complete eight compulsory subjects each year and prepare a diploma thesis in the fourth year.
 Subjects are delivered and completed within a single semester.
 The entire programme is designed so as to allow for the knowledge and skills to be complemented and upgraded.
-The first two years are frequented by all students and encompass basic knowledge and skills in the field of law, methodological and managerial aspects of criminal justice and security, which represent the basis for acquiring specific in-depth knowledge and skills from elective subjects chosen by students in the third year of their studies.
-The third year is dedicated to specific content in the field of criminal justice and security and the acquisition of an in-depth insight into contents taught in the first two years.
+The first two years are frequented by all students and encompass basic knowledge and skills in the field of law, methodological and managerial aspects of criminal justice and security, which represent the basis for acquiring specific in-depth knowledge and skills from elective subjects chosen by students in the years of their studies.
+The year is dedicated to specific content in the field of criminal justice and security and the acquisition of an in-depth insight into contents taught in the first two years.
 The entire vertical process of knowledge acquisition is composed in a way that enables students to become experts, who are able to understand work-related processes in the field of security and policing, research security phenomena in this field and use the results of analyses in their work.

 In addition to passing on knowledge, the main goal of the programme is to develop graduates' competencies for working independently, taking a critical stance and an analytical, creative and innovative approach to problem-solving in the field of security.
 By studying theoretical and methodological concepts, graduates of the “Criminal Justice and Security Studies” academic study programme acquire specialist knowledge and competencies necessary for the transfer and application of theoretical knowledge in practice, for solving professional and work-related issues, particularly by seeking new sources of knowledge and using methods in order to understand, manage and govern demanding processes in the field of providing security.
 In doing so, graduates take into account the acquired knowledge and findings related to the necessary critical stance and responsibility of experts.
 The Faculty meets the needs of students, employees, future employers and the society at large by establishing ties between research activities, teaching and studying.
 By conducting the educational process and research activities in the framework of the programme, the field of criminal justice and security is also developing into a specific interdisciplinary social science.